PSL2000H - Seminars in Physiology PhD

 4) Graduate Professional Development Course Component

 This is a graduate level course component focused on developing the academic and professional skills required to succeed during and beyond graduate education in basic biomedical sciences such as physiology.
 The primary goals of this course are for students to 1) realize skills and interests; 2) explore career options; 3) learn how to set a professional development plan; 4) learn how to effectively market oneself during and after graduate school.
 Interactive lectures will include expert lecturers and classroom discussions regarding the practical aspects of succeeding in graduate school, mentoring, leadership, finding successful collaborations, developing strong written and oral communication skills, further training as a postdoctoral fellow, effective networking, integrating family commitments, career transitions, CVs and Resumes; career options in and out of academia, job search methods, creating the career pathway, maintaining career development and other core competency skills.
-Graduate Professional Development is all about empowering trainees to be market ready.
+Graduate Professional Development is all about empowering trainees to be market ready. **This course component is mandatory for students who began their graduate program studies in 2017 and onward**

-Offered Fall & Winter Sessions
+Offered Fall & Winter Sessions:

 Registration Sign up Fall & Winter Sessions via email: email@example.com